EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-2_calculating_average_voltage.md

-## Step 1: Install the Data Calculation Templates
+## Step 1: Installing the Data Calculation Templates

 If your OU has not installed the Data Calculation Templates, you need first install the templates before you can start.